-Hydroponics is a fascinating way to garden.
-It flips the script on so much of what is considered traditional or standard about gardening, and having a hydroponic garden is an immediate conversation starter.
+Hydroponic gardening is a unique and interesting process.
+It flips the script on so much of what’s considered traditional or standard about gardening, and having a hydroponic garden is an immediate conversation starter.
 It looks impressive, but that also means it can be intimidating to start.
-Hydroponics sounds so scientific, and the set ups that some people have look so complicated.
-If you want to garden, though, then nothing should stand in your way.
-Let’s break down the process of starting a hydroponic garden!
-Everything from planning to planting, all your questions answered, in a simple, easy-to-follow guide.

 The first step is to choose your plants and the type of system you want to use.
 Certain plants have an easier time growing hydroponically than others, so take your time deciding.
 Some simple ones to start with are spider plants, pothos, mint, and lettuce, but those are by no means the only good ones to start with!
 Don’t forget to measure out how much space you have, as that will impact the size and potentially the type of system you get.

 There are several types of systems, each with its own pros and cons.
 If you plan on growing just one plant, then you don’t need a system and can grow your plant in a regular container of water, as long as you care for it properly.
 However, when growing multiple plants, it becomes more economic to have a system.

 Deep water culture is likely what you picture when thinking of hydroponics.
 It’s the simplest system, with a container of water below and plants above, with their roots in the water and their tops supported by some type of surface.
 It also contains an aeration device of some kind, typically an air pump.
 It’s an easy place to start, and the easiest to DIY.